redhat-developer/openshift-vsts/docs/getting-started.md

 The following paragraphs describe each of the provided pipeline tasks and their use.

+Based on the options used, a task could need CURL to download the oc bundle requested.
+Each task assumes that cURL is already installed on the Agent that is running the build.
+If cURL is not located on the Agent, an error will be thrown, and the task will fail.

 <a id="install-and-setup-oc"></a>
 ### Install and setup oc